Conversation with Mircea Sofonea: “In France, control of the epidemic remains fragile”

 See also:

-From that point on, the government adopted a strategy that differed from that of its neighbors in managing the pandemic, allowing for substantial circulation of the virus, accompanied by high hospital occupancy rates.
+From that point on, the government opted for a strategy that differed from that of its neighbors in managing the pandemic, allowing for substantial circulation of the virus, accompanied by high hospital occupancy rates.
 In addition to this intermediate level of control, social restrictions, such as curfews, were maintained.
-This choice was motivated by the hope that there might be a “loophole” to exploit in order to minimize both the economic and health impacts at every stage of the epidemic.
-A pipe dream, as subsequent events have shown.
+This decision was motivated by the hope that there might be a “loophole” to exploit in order to minimize both the economic and public health impacts at every stage of the pandemic.
+This hope proved to be illusory, as subsequent events demonstrated.

 Sofonea M. T., et al. (2021) Anaesthesia Critical Care & Pain Medicine, Author provided

-This strategy was continued in early 2021, despite the emergence of the so-called “British” variant—which is more contagious—whose spread was identified relatively early on.
+This strategy was continued in early 2021, despite the emergence of the so-called “British” variant—which is more contagious—whose spread was documented relatively early on.
 As a result, a third nationwide lockdown had to be imposed on April 3.
-Schools were closed for three weeks (including two weeks of school vacation), and people were largely allowed to move about freely.
+Schools were closed for three weeks (including two weeks of school vacation), and relative freedom of movement was maintained.

 TC: Did this third lockdown achieve its intended goals?

-MS: As we noted in a recent article published in *Anaesthesia Critical Care & Pain Medicine* (the official journal of the French Society of Anesthesia and Intensive Care), a lockdown has two objectives: to cap hospital occupancy in order to prevent a deterioration in patient care, and to regain control of the epidemic by minimizing its incidence—in other words, by reducing the number of new cases per day to a level low enough to be managed through an intensive strategy of testing, contact tracing, and isolation.
+MS: As we noted in an article recently published in *Anaesthesia Critical Care & Pain Medicine* (the official journal of the French Society of Anesthesia and Critical Care), a lockdown has two objectives: to cap hospital occupancy in order to prevent a deterioration in patient care, and to regain control of the epidemic by minimizing the incidence—in other words, by reducing the number of new cases per day to a level low enough to be managed through an intensive strategy of testing, contact tracing, and isolation.

-This third lockdown, which was implemented late, was not as effective as the previous two (largely due to the high transmissibility of the dominant variant, B.1.1.7).
+Implemented late, this third lockdown was not as effective as the previous two (due in particular to the high transmissibility of the dominant variant, B.1.1.7).
 It was also relatively short.
-However, we know that the longer we wait before taking action, the higher the levels of viral circulation and hospital occupancy will be, and therefore the longer it will take to return to acceptable levels in terms of epidemic control (low incidence, low hospital occupancy).
-At the end of the second lockdown, hospital occupancy—particularly in critical care units, which had been under relentless strain for 14 months—had not returned to the low levels seen during the first reopening.
+However, we know that the longer we wait to take action, the higher the levels of viral circulation and hospital occupancy will be, and therefore the longer it will take to return to acceptable levels in terms of controlling the epidemic (low incidence, low hospital occupancy).
+At the end of the second lockdown, hospital occupancy—particularly in critical care units, which had been under relentless strain for 14 months—had not returned to the low levels seen during the first lifting of restrictions.

-This new lockdown has certainly achieved its primary goal—capping hospital occupancy: currently, there are approximately 5,600 COVID-19 patients in public intensive care units.
+This new lockdown has certainly achieved its primary objective—capping hospital occupancy: currently, there are approximately 5,600 COVID-19 patients in public intensive care units.

-TC: The announcements regarding the end of this third lockdown have been made.
+TC: Announcements have been made regarding the end of this third lockdown.
 What might happen next, according to your models?

-MS: In a way, the course of the pandemic in the country since October has led us to a kind of dead end.
+MS: In a way, the course the pandemic has taken in the country since October has led us to a kind of impasse.

-On the one hand, epidemic control remains too fragile and relies heavily on individual responsibility.
-On the other hand, we all want to return to our normal routines and pre-pandemic lives; we are weary, if not exasperated, by the restrictions, and even maintaining them could lead to resistance and attempts to circumvent them.
+On the one hand, epidemic control is still too fragile and relies heavily on individual responsibility.
+On the other hand, we all want to return to our normal routines and our pre-pandemic lives; we are weary, if not exasperated, by the restrictions, and even maintaining them could lead to resistance and attempts to circumvent them.

-The only option, it seems, is to accept the morbidity and mortality toll caused by a third wave that is slowly subsiding.
-For it is important to remember that the public health challenge is not limited to deaths due to COVID-19 (too often used as the sole metric), but also extends to quality of life following intensive care, long COVID, and conditions whose diagnosis and treatment were delayed by cancellations resulting from the rise of the third wave (particularly in Île-de-France and Hauts-de-France).
+The only option, therefore, seems to be accepting the morbidity and mortality toll caused by a third wave that is slowly subsiding.
+For it is important to remember that the public health challenge is not limited to deaths due to COVID-19 (all too often used as the sole metric), but also extends to quality of life after intensive care, long COVID, and conditions whose diagnosis and treatment were delayed by cancellations resulting from the rise of the third wave (particularly in Île-de-France and Hauts-de-France).

 TC: But this time, the vaccine is available.
 And the warm weather is on its way…

-Fortunately, vaccination coverage has a significant impact, but the current level is not yet high enough for it to stop the outbreak on its own.
-According to our model, which accounts for the increased transmissibility of variants but not for potential immune escape, achieving herd immunity would require vaccination coverage of 70% of the population (i.e., more than 90% of the adult population); however, at present, we are at 25% for the first dose.
+Fortunately, vaccination coverage has a significant effect, but the current level is not yet high enough for it to stop the epidemic on its own.
+According to our model, which accounts for the increased transmissibility of variants but not for potential immune escape, achieving herd immunity would require vaccination coverage of 70% of the population (or more than 90% of the adult population); however, at present, we are at 25% for the first dose.

 As for sunny days, they can help reduce transmission as long as they are accompanied by spending more time outdoors and in well-ventilated homes.
 However, if we look at the history of the reproduction number since the first lockdown was implemented, we see that there have been two peaks in transmissibility with a reproduction number above 1.3: in August and in October.
 Again, we cannot say that summer weather guarantees absolute control.

-At social gatherings, even if most of the time is spent outdoors, a brief gathering indoors (such as in the kitchen) without masks still poses a risk of transmission.
+At social gatherings, even if most of the time is spent outdoors, a brief gathering indoors (in the kitchen) without masks still poses a risk of transmission.
 Crowded outdoor patios where people speak loudly (against a background of noise or commotion), shoulder to shoulder, also expose us to infectious aerosols, even though they dissipate much more quickly than indoors.

 Ultimately, the situation in the coming weeks will once again depend on our collective adherence to preventive measures, combined with the three-pronged approach of testing, contact tracing, and isolation.